Most expats rent accommodation in Italy rather than buy. In the bigger cities, prices are prohibitive, and homeowners

 Finding accommodation in Italy

 It is important to know the local market when looking for a rental property in Italy.
-An expat could get good, fair rent prices in cities like Perugia or Bologna, but the chances of this in Rome, Milan or Florence are very low.
+An expat could secure reasonable rent prices in cities like Perugia or Bologna, but the chances of this in Rome, Milan or Florence are very low.

-Expats should start their search online but can also buy the classifieds or enlist the help of a local real estate agent (although their commissions can be pricey).
-Expats should make sure they meet the landlord and see their potential new home in person before committing to anything, and especially before signing or paying anything.
-Most legitimate landlords will, in any case, want to meet the tenant finalising.
-This makes it difficult to search from overseas, and expats looking for somewhere to live should ideally be conducting the search while in Italy staying in short-term accommodation.
+Expats should make sure that they meet the landlord and see their potential new home in person before committing to anything.
+Most legitimate landlords will, in any case, want to meet the tenant before finalising any arrangement.
+This makes it difficult to search for accommodation from overseas, and expats may get the best results by conducting their search while in Italy staying in short-term accommodation.